bji/solana-staker-votes/README.md

 transferring vote tokens.
 Vote tokens transferred to these addresses should be considered as votes for the corresponding option.

+# Prerequisites

+You must have the solana command line installed.

 # Usage

 1. Determine what it is you want your stakers to vote on, and how you want to communicate to